ng-git/OptiMol/README.md

 ## Demo

-Once the isntallation is completed, `optimol` package is ready to be used
+Once the intallation is completed, `optimol` package is ready to be used

 1. Load the package and model
 ```